Urs4M4j0r/IntruderBait/README.md

    <br><br>

 While running passed usernames and password will be printed.
-Additionally, they will be logged in the logins.txt file in format "username:password".
+Additionally, they will be logged in the logins.txt file in format "username:password".<br>

-### Example console output:<br><br>
+### Example console output:<br>
 ![image](https://github.com/Urs4M4j0r/IntruderBait/assets/46537737/67255021-c24e-4579-bab7-987806082bf7)